janscience/EOD-Logger/eodlogger_2channel_wave/README.md

 `fileSaveTime` specifies for how many seconds data should be saved into each file.
 The default is 10min.

+`initialDelay` specifies an initial delay right after start up the sketch waits before starting to store data on SD card.

 Once you modified the sketch to your needs, upload it to the Teensy (`Ctrl-U`).